NativeScript/firebase/packages/firebase-analytics/README.md

 ### Disable Ad Id usage on iOS

-Apple has a strict ban on the usage of Ad Ids ("IDFA") in Kids Category apps.
-They will not accept any app in the Kids category if the app accesses the IDFA iOS symbols.
+Apple strictly bans an app from being in the Kids category if the app accesses IDFA iOS symbols.

-Additionally, apps must implement Apples "App Tracking Transparency" (or "ATT") requirements if they access IDFA symbols.
+Additionally, if an app accesses IDFA iOS symbols, it must implement Apple's [App Tracking Transparency](https://developer.apple.com/documentation/apptrackingtransparency)(or `ATT`).
 However, if an app does not use IDFA and otherwise handles data in an ATT-compatible way, it eliminates this ATT requirement.

-If you need to avoid IDFA usage while still using analytics, then you need to define the following variable in your Podfile:
+If you need to avoid IDFA usage while still using analytics, define the following variable in your Podfile:

 ```ruby
 $NSFirebaseAnalyticsWithoutAdIdSupport = true
 ```

-During pod install, using that variable installs a new "Analytics With No Ad Ids" pod the firebase-ios-sdk team has created, and allows both the use of Firebase Analytics in Kids Category apps, and use of Firebase Analytics without needing the App Tracking Transparency handling (assuming no other parts of your app handle data in a way that requires ATT)
+During pod install, using that variable installs a new `Analytics With No Ad Ids` pod that the firebase-ios-sdk team created, and allows both the use of Firebase Analytics in Kids Category apps and Firebase Analytics without needing the App Tracking Transparency handling (assuming no other parts of your app handles data in a way that requires ATT)

 Note that for obvious reasons, configuring Firebase Analytics for use without IDFA is incompatible with AdMob